TobiPristupin/RUN/README.md

-Simple Run is an Android application that let's users track their running with a high level of customization and visualize their trends and evolution in varied ways.
+Simple Running is an Android application that let's users track their running with a high level of customization and visualize their trends and evolution in varied ways.

 Anyone is welcome to contribute.
 Especially if you could fix some bugs for me.